chancecoin/chancecoin/README.md

   1. Log in to your wallet.
   2. Click "Send Money."
-  3. Choose "Custom" under "Transaction Type."
+  3. Choose "Quick Send" under "Transaction Type."
-  4. Choose a single "From" address.
-This is the address to which CHA will be credited.
   5. Enter 1ChancecoinXXXXXXXXXXXXXXXXXZELUFD for the "To" address.
   6. Enter the amount of BTC you want to burn.
-  7. Use 0.0001 for the "Miner's Fee."
-  8. Choose any "Change Address" as needed.
-  9. Click "Review Payment" and then send the payment.
+  9. Click "Send Payment."

+Note that when you use multiple input addresses, the CHA is credited to the first input address.

 ## How do I gamble?